 If you choose not to include your password in an initialization file, Topaz will start up with the following prompt.

+'''

 GemStone Password?
 Type your password.
-It will not be echoed. topaz 1> topaz 1> help exit
+It will not be echoed. topaz 1>

+'''

 1.5 The Help Command

 You can type help at the Topaz prompt for information about any Topaz command.
 For example: